AustinMaddison/austinmaddison.github.io/content/notes/pathfinding/index.md

 ```
 Implementing this interface allows for many types of pathfinding algorithms to implemented for the visualizer.

 You might of noticed that I have redundant varaibles `IsDone` and `PathfindderStatus` to store state.
-This is definatley not somthing you want to do, and there is other things I want to change that I mention in [here](#future-plans).
+This is definatley somthing I want to change, and there is other things I want to improve on that I mention later [here](#future-plans).

 ---
 Here is a example implementation of Drijksta's: